research & impactresearch & impact

 our work

-- Data collection
+• Data collection

-Probing the ecosystem through community feedback. - Knowledge sharing
+Probing the ecosystem through community feedback.

-Regular blog posts to share what we’ve learned. - Industry engagement
+Regular blog posts to share what we’ve learned.

-Participation in interviews, panels, and conferences. - Impact measurement
+Participation in interviews, panels, and conferences.

 Gauging and narrating our social imprint within the industry.

-conversations with funders
+conversations with studios

 metrics of change